RunestoneInteractive/RunestoneServer/source/OverviewForSite/overview.rst

 of computer science and helps you learn Python programming.
 The second course, **Problem Solving with Algorithms and Data Structures Using Python**, is a thorough introduction to data structures and algorithms using Python.
 Topics include stacks, queues, trees, graphs, and recursion.

 We hope you will find these tools and materials useful.
 If you want to get more involved, feel free to download the tools and write your own courseware.
-Everything you need can be found in the current github repository.
+Everything you need can be found in the current `github repository <http://github.com/bnmnetp/runestone>`_.